* This is the Consumer Version. *

 Several other types of primary heart tumors can develop, but all are rare.
 Some are cancerous and some benign.

-Tumors that originate in some other part of the body—usually the lung, breast, blood, or skin—and then spread (metastasize) to the heart are called secondary tumors.
+Metastatic heart tumors originate in some other part of the body—usually the lungs, breasts, kidneys, blood, or skin—and then spread (metastasize) to the heart.
 They are always cancerous.
-Secondary heart tumors are 30 to 40 times more common than primary heart tumors but are still uncommon.
+Metastatic heart tumors are 30 to 40 times more common than primary heart tumors but are still uncommon.
 About 10% of people who have lung or breast cancer—two of the most common cancers—and about 75% of people with malignant melanoma have metastases to the heart.

-Heart tumors, especially myxomas, may degenerate so that pieces of them break off and travel through the bloodstream (becoming emboli).
+Heart tumors, especially myxomas and sometimes fibroelastomas (fibromas), may degenerate so that pieces of them break off and travel through the bloodstream (becoming emboli).
 Emboli may lodge in small arteries and block blood flow.
 Also, blood clots that form on the surface of tumors, such as myxomas, may break off as emboli and block arteries.
 Symptoms due to emboli depend on where the clot goes and therefore which tissues or organs are affected by the blocked artery.